iljapanic/mdef/src/reflections/week-01.md

 And so it begins.
 My journey at IAAC has officially started.
 The course kicked off with MDEF Bootcamp which provided us with a broad overview of the programme and served as a sort of cultural and visionary anchor of the Fab Lab and what it stands for.

 ## Stimulating environment
-IAAC and the Fab Lab have a strong vision for the future of human life on Earth.
+IAAC and the Fab Lab have a strong vision for the future of human existence on Earth.
 It is a vision that is aligned with many of the values that I hold close to my heart.

 The communication and interaction with the group has been tremendous so far.
 It was inspiring to see people coming from a wide range of fields and backgrounds.
 The group seem to hold different ideas and opinions but everyone is united around the ideal of making the Earth a better and more liveable place.